xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 pbd-plug uuid=uuid_of_pbd
 ```

-Attempts to plug in the PBD to the XCP-ng server.
-If this command succeeds, the referenced SR (and the VDIs contained within) should then become visible to the XCP-ng server.
+Attempts to plug in the <abbr title="Physical Block Device">PBD</abbr> to the XCP-ng server.
+If this command succeeds, the referenced <abbr title="Storage Repository">SR</abbr> (and the VDIs contained within) should then become visible to the XCP-ng server.

 ### `pbd-unplug`